Best Medicare Advantage Plans in Indiana (2026)

 Best Medicare Advantage Providers in Indiana

-Essence Healthcare leads for HMO Medicare Advantage in Indiana with a 4.5-star CMS rating, a $0 monthly premium and the lowest average MOOP at $3,350.
-UnitedHealthcare is the top HMO-POS option, with a $0 premium, a 4-star rating and an average MOOP of $5,815.
-Humana leads for broader-access plans, ranking best for both PPO and PFFS options.
+MoneyGeek evaluated Indiana Medicare Advantage plans on CMS star ratings, monthly premiums and maximum out-of-pocket (MOOP) limits to identify the top pick in each plan type.
+Essence Healthcare earned the best HMO result with a 4.5-star CMS rating, a $0 monthly premium and the lowest average MOOP in the category at $3,350.
+UnitedHealthcare took the HMO-POS spot with a $0 premium, a 4-star rating and a $5,815 average MOOP.
+Humana placed first in both the PPO and PFFS categories.

 HMO